podops/podops.legacy/README.md

 ## Getting started

-To use Pooops, you need an API access key from `https://api.podops.dev`.
+To use Podops, you need an API access key from `https://api.podops.dev`.
 For this, you have to install `po`, the command line tool first.
 After installing it, you can register your account and get your API key.

 **Note:** While all the Podops code is [here on GitHub](https://github.com/podops), there is no step-by-step guide how install it on your own infrastructure at the moment.
 This will come later.
 If you want to deploy Podops on your own infrastructure *TODAY*, join the [community on Gitter](https://gitter.im/podops/) and send me a DM at `@mickuehl` and we will sort it out.